Treece-Burgess/papi/src/components/cuda/README.md

 * Currently the CUDA component profiling only works with GPUs with compute capability > 7.0 using the NVIDIA Perfworks libraries.

+* Profiling with Cuda Toolkit versions less than 12.5 will result in a CUPTI unknown internal error in the following instances:

+  - A system which has an H100/H200 with a multi-GPU setup
+  - A system which has an H200

+  Using Cuda versions greater than or equal to 12.5 will resolve this issue.

 ***

 ## FAQ